chardskarth/wintersmith-promised/README.md

 - I plan to use it personally to extend its functionalities, *more than* being a static site generator.
 - I didn't like callbacks.
 Going to need a better code base to understand how he did everything.
 (Its originally written in coffeescript);
-- I wanted to learn and train myself... read his code and converted for 9 hours straight.
+- I wanted to learn and train myself... read his code and converted.

 ## Resources